aws-amplify/docs/js/xr.md

 ```
 $ amplify push
 ```
 XR resources shown during `amplify push` represent the IAM policy being created for the scene.
 This will not change the scene shown in the Sumerian console.
+To learn more about Sumerian scene authorization visit <a href="https://docs.aws.amazon.com/sumerian/latest/userguide/sumerian-permissions.html" target="_blank">Amazon Sumerian Permissions</a>
 {: .callout .callout--info}

 A configuration file called `aws-exports.js` will be copied to your configured source directory, for example `./src`.
 This file will contain a list of all scenes that you configure.